-Student Name:

-Key #:

-Start Date:

-This is to inform all AOS MRI Externship students that per the Externship Handbook you are required to prepare a binder upon completion of 250 hours due 250, 500, 750, and 1000 hours during externship to be checked off, and a upon completing 1000 hours which is due.
-Upon receipt of these binders, you will be awarded a pass/fail score according to submission of binders and completing your assignments as indicated in the handbook.

-Please schedule an appointment one week prior to your due date to meet with the AOS MRI Program Director and submit your binders.
-It is imperative to submit your binders to the AOS MRI Program Director and take your receipt for submitting to be evaluated for a pass or fail grade.

-Any student who fails to submit the binder by the due date will be given a written notice of noncompliance per externship policies.
-Student is aware if binders are still not received within 48 hours of written notice this will result in losing externship site assignment, affecting the ability to complete course objectives, which may result in their termination from the AOS MRI Program.
-If externship binders are not received within 72 hours of due date student fully understands the results is automatic termination of the AOS MRI program, no exceptions.

-l, , certify that I have read, understand, and comply with CNI policies, regulations, and mandates.
+Student Name: Key #: Start Date: prepare a binder upon co be checked off, and a upo RI Externship students that per the Externship Handbook you are requinpletion of 250 hours due 250, 500, 750, and 1000 hours during externs a completing 1000 hours which is due.
+Upon receipt of these binders, your according to submission of binders and completing your assignments. ship to ou will Director and submit you tment one week prior to your due date to meet with the AOS MRI Prog binders.
+It is imperative to submit your binders to the AOS MRI Prog cipt for submitting to be evaluated for a pass or fail grade. compliance per externshi written notice this will resolved objectives, which may resolved not received within 72 submit the binder by the due date will be given a written notice of policies.
+Student is aware if binders are still not received within 48 hould in losing externship site assignment, affecting the ability to complete all in their termination from the AOS MRI Program.
+If externship binder hours of due date student fully understands the results is autoral program, no exceptions. ours of course ers are I, CNI policies, regulations, , certify that I have read, understand, and comply with nd mandates.
+Student Signature: Date: CNI Official Signature: Date:

-Student Signature: Date :

-CNI Official Signature: Date :